 How are you spending your time?
 And in what environment?

 2020 brought upheaval to the workplace as we know it.
-Whether you were working remotely during the pandemic or not, society learned very quickly the great influence that one’s work environment has on their activity levels and mental wellbeing.
+Whether you were working remotely during the pandemic or not, in 2020, society learned very quickly about the great influence one’s work environment has on their activity levels and mental wellbeing.

-Kitchens became zoom backgrounds, audio muted as a result of children who were learning from home… There has become a wide focus not only on mental health in the workplace but also on how workplace design can support an individual’s wellbeing.
+Kitchens became zoom backgrounds, audio muted as a result of children who were learning from home… In the past two years, there has become a wide focus not only on mental health in the workplace but also on how workplace design can support an individual’s wellbeing.

-Additionally, with the tail end of the COVID-19 pandemic in sight and a large number of employees returning to work at their offices, many companies are keeping their eye on office design and how it can benefit their employees’ productivity and mental health—and rightfully so.
+Additionally, with life returning to some sense of normalcy over two years later and a large number of employees are working in person again, many companies are keeping their eye on office design and how it can benefit their employees’ productivity and mental health—and rightfully so.

 Various studies have shown that companies who prioritize their employees’ wellbeing and mental health, specifically through office design, have more productive and happy employees.

 The open office is essentially a big room filled with multiple desks and multiple employees—a recipe for distraction!
-Unwanted noise and a lack of privacy can contribute to unproductive and stressed employees.
+Unwanted noise and a lack of privacy can contribute to unproductive, stressed employees.

 Additionally, a growing body of research has taught us about the human desire to work in a healthy environment.
-Many companies, in fact, are even going as far as offering meditation rooms, incorporating natural elements like plants and natural light, and even sleeping pods in their office spaces.
+Many companies are even going as far as offering meditation rooms, incorporating natural elements like plants and natural light, and even sleeping pods in their office spaces.

 In an office space that seems to have no boundaries physically, it is extremely important to set way-of-work guidelines.

 In other words, what are your in-office expectations?